Compassionate Oncology Services in Lufkin, Texas

-Some of the top experts in the field and the most advanced technology for cancer treatment are close to home at the Temple Cancer Center.
-Located on the CHI St. Luke's Health-Memorial campus in Lufkin, the Temple Cancer Center is recognized for clinical excellence by the American College of Surgeons.
+Some of the top experts in the oncology field and the most advanced technology for cancer treatment are close to home at the Temple Cancer Center.
+Located on the St. Luke's Health-Memorial campus in Lufkin, Texas, the Temple Cancer Center is recognized for clinical excellence by the American College of Surgeons.
 Meet our Radiation Oncologist, Dr. Sid Roberts.

 This facility offers a full complement of radiation oncology services including: